beetlesoup/beetlesoup.github.io/README.md

 Oh no. Oh, noooooo.
 Why is there an extra space in my div that doesn't appear when I'm looking at the local HTML file?
 Ooooooh noooooooo......

 Wish I could put a quote in my div. will I change my lounge-pink button page divs eventually?

+Yes!
+Figured out how to do the dot thing to make a class :)